 The first timeline your marketing team will need to create is an annual marketing timeline.
 These should contain every project, sale, and campaign that you plan to run in a year.

 Why is a timeline like this so important?

-Because this timeline is the one that you will base every other marketing timeline after.
-This is your home base so to speak.
+This timeline is the one that you will base every other marketing timeline after.
+This is your home base, so to speak.

-So let’s move on to how to fill out the annual template that you just downloaded.
-In the bottom of your spreadsheet, there is a project notes section.
+Let’s move on to how to fill out the annual template that you just downloaded.
+In the bottom of your spreadsheet, there’s a project notes section.

 For each one of your projects, sales, and campaigns, fill out the:

 - Team budget

 - Resources you might need